 Unlike Stinger’s previous gen laser jammers, these ones actually work well and they are able to consistently jam newer guns like the Stalker XLR or DragonEye.

-While I’m not a huge fan of the Stinger VIP radar detector, their new laser jammer is the real deal.
+While Stinger’s radar detectors have had many issues over the years, their laser jammer looks pretty solid.
 It costs roughly 2x the price of an ALP so it’s typically something people go for when looks and aesthetics are the top priority.

 Stinger fiber head size comparison